|

 5. Figure 8 Pools

-Consequently, it’s not suitable for young children or prams with the uneven Terrain on the track (and no dogs allowed in the National Park).
-If you are in doubt, don’t go; waves could crash over the shelf at any time.
-Furthermore, please be advised on the dangers and what can happen in this YouTube video of figure 8 pool Waves,
+Be warned, it’s not suitable for young children or prams.
+If you are in doubt, don’t go; waves could crash over the shelf at any time and you can see first-hand what can happen in this YouTube video.

 6. The Symbio Wildlife Park

-The Symbio Wildlife Park in New South Wales is a must-see if you’re looking for an experience like no other.
+The Symbio Wildlife Park is a must-see if you’re looking for an experience like no other.
 With the chance to interact with animals up close, it’s one of the most unique attractions in the area.

 Aquarius Traveller Blog Post Banner Subscribe